lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ##### Inclusion of the Private Key
 {: id="sect-5.2.8.3.1"}

-This method demonstrates proof-of-possession of the private key by including the encrypted private key in the CertRequest in the POPOPrivKey structure or in the PKIArchiveOptions control structure, depending upon whether or not archival of the private key is also desired.
+This method mentioned previously in {{sect-4.3}} demonstrates proof-of-possession of the private key by including the encrypted private key in the CertRequest in the POPOPrivKey structure or in the PKIArchiveOptions control structure.
+This method SHALL only be used if archival of the private key is desired.

 For a certification request message indicating cmp2021(3) in the pvno field of the PKIHeader, the encrypted private key MUST be transferred in the encryptedKey choice of POPOPrivKey (or within the PKIArchiveOptions control) in a CMS EnvelopedData structure as defined in {{sect-5.2.2}}.